-Like his parents and his sisters, Caesar has never had much choice as to whether to become a sailor; like the rest of the family he was born to it.
-He was conceived while his folks were cruising the sunny Caribee and was named for a tropical storm taking shape in the Atlantic at the same time.
-He spent the first two years of his life in the island of Antigua, made his first offshore foray at the tender age of one month, and by two-and-a half years he had crossed the Atlantic.
+Like his parents and his sisters, Caesar has never had much choice as to whether to become a sailor.
+Like the rest of the family he was born into the lifestyle.
+He was conceived while his folks were cruising the sunny Caribee and was named for a Tropical Storm taking shape in the Atlantic at the same time.
+He spent the first two years of his life in the island of Antigua, made his first foray offshore at the tender age of one month, and by two-and-a half years he had crossed the Atlantic.

 As a result of this drama Caesar and his younger sister rose to instant stardom, being featured in all the English daily newspapers and actually making it to the front page of the Daily Mail.
 However, Our Hero has now turned his back on such things; he prefers the quiet life and spends most of his time tucked away with his computer in his cabin.

-He has also qualified as a PADI Rescue Diver and as an RYA Yachtmaster Offshore (commercially endorsed).
+He has qualified as a PADI Rescue Diver and has an RYA Yachtmaster Offshore certificate (commercially endorsed).

-Caesar’s pet hates are doing the washing up and being asked to explain what he does all day on that computer.
+Caesar’s pet hate is being asked to explain what he does all day on that computer.

 Click here for a list of articles by Caesar on this website.